Lucas Digne: International career

 Digne was a French youth international and represented his nation at the U16, U17, and U18 levels.
 At the 2013 FIFA U-20 World Cup in Turkey, he played every match as France won the title.

 The 20-year-old was first called up for the senior side in February 2014, ahead of a friendly match against the Netherlands on 5 March.
 He debuted in that match, as a half-time substitute for Patrice Evra in a 2–0 win at the Stade de France.

 In June, manager Didier Deschamps named Digne as one of 23 members of the French squad for the 2014 FIFA World Cup in Brazil, wearing the number 17 shirt.
 His one appearance for the eventual quarter-finalists was the third group game against Ecuador, in which he suffered a foul that earned the Ecuadorian captain Antonio Valencia a straight red card.

 Digne was chosen for the French squad that came runners-up on home soil at UEFA Euro 2016, but did not play.
 He was put on standby for the squad at the 2018 FIFA World Cup in Russia.

 At UEFA Euro 2020, Digne came on at half time in the 2–2 group draw with Portugal due to Lucas Hernandez's injury.
 Minutes later, he too withdrew due to a thigh muscle injury.
 The injuries at left back forced Deschamps to use an untested 3–5–2 formation in the last 16 against Switzerland, which France lost.

 Deschamps did not pick Digne for the 2022 FIFA World Cup, despite picking nine defenders for his squad.
 He said that he wanted to choose versatile defenders who could play central and wide positions.

+On 14 May 2026, Digne was named in the French squad for the 2026 FIFA World Cup.
+In the semi-final against Spain, Digne conceded a penalty in the 22nd minute after a failed clearance resulted in a foul on Lamine Yamal, allowing Mikel Oyarzabal to open the scoring from the spot in a 2–0 defeat for France.
+On 18 July 2026, Digne finished the tournament playing in the second half against England national football team in the third-place match.
+England would win the game 6-4.